ripred/sportslist/README.md

 - c = use ANSI color in output (required for any other color related options)
 - n = stop using ANSI color in output
 - h = include hockey games in output
-- b = include babseball games in output
+- b = include baseball games in output

 *Note that the option flags are evaluated in order and affect only the output specified (h or b) that comes after them.
 This allows you to turn on and off